hakhundov/bufferc/BufferC/README2.md

-README with your report which should in particular address any design/implementation decisions you have made
+# README
+## Secure by Construction through Linguistic Abstraction

+In this report design/implementation decisions are addressed:

 ### BufferC declaration: